kodokojo/kodokojo/README.md

 ### Features and Bricks
 * Add (UI)/ Remove(UI and Back) User on all brick of software factory.
-* Upgrade version of Gitlabl to the latest and test Gitlab Docker registry.
+* Upgrade version of Gitlab to the latest and test Gitlab Docker registry.
 [Issue #2](https://github.com/kodokojo/kodokojo/issues/2)
 * Upgrade version og Jenkins to 2.x.
 [Issue #7](https://github.com/kodokojo/kodokojo/issues/7)

 #### Documentation and Usability